oat-sa/taohub-articles/forge/qti/tao-pci.md

 Implementers will do all necessary clean-up to performed when the Rendering Engine decides to destruct an initialized Custom Interaction Hook Instance.

 id\
-Implementers of Custom Interaction Hooks will make the id attribute public to make the Rendering Engine able to identify Custom Interaction Hook Instance.\
+Implementers of Custom Interaction Hooks will make the id attribute public to make the Rendering Engine able to identify Custom Interaction Hook Instance.<br/>

-The modifications in this section provide a nice and clean programmatic interface to implement the Communication Bridge and:\
+The modifications in this section provide a nice and clean programmatic interface to implement the Communication Bridge and:<br/>

- 1. Allow the Rendering Engine providing the necessary communication channels to Custom Interaction Hooks.\
+ 1. Allow the Rendering Engine providing the necessary communication channels to Custom Interaction Hooks.<br/>

  2. Enable Custom Interaction Hooks to register to the Rendering Engine but also notify it for some through the notifyDone() and notifyReady() methods.

 Item XML Definition
 -------------------

 We agree with the proposal from Pacific Metrics in general.
 We adapted our sample implementation of likert scale interaction based on theirs.
-We insist on adding clear XML namespaces to keep the XML clear and clean.\
+We insist on adding clear XML namespaces to keep the XML clear and clean.<br/>

 What about the entry point?
-Because a QTI assessmentItem might contain multiple custom interactions, the entry-point/hook to be used by a custom interaction should be described. pci:portableCustomInteraction-\>entryPoint ?\
+Because a QTI assessmentItem might contain multiple custom interactions, the entry-point/hook to be used by a custom interaction should be described. pci:portableCustomInteraction-\>entryPoint ?<br/>

 What about local shared libraries definition?
-Allowing both absolute and relative URL would make the trick.\
+Allowing both absolute and relative URL would make the trick.<br/>

 What about custom-interaction-specific CSS : a PCI provider might want to propose a default CSS to render its PCI out of the item context, which is different from the item stylesheet which is aimed at defining the style of the whole item (including or not the style of the its interactions)

 Table 4.
 Item XML Definition